 —Mikhail Bulgakov, The Master and Margarita (trans.
 Pevear and Volokhonsky)

-Franzen’s anti-communism is not that of Nabokov and Kundera, then, but rather of Dostoevsky and Bulgakov.
-As Nell Zink observes, Purity shares its Goethean epigraph about the spirit that wills only evil and works only good from The Master and Margarita, a novel that brings the Devil onstage to do the Lord’s work challenging communism.
+Franzen’s anti-communism is not that of Nabokov and Kundera, then, but rather that of Dostoevsky and Bulgakov.
+As Nell Zink observes, Purity shares its Goethean epigraph about the spirit that wills only evil and works only good from The Master and Margarita, a novel that uses the Devil to do the Lord’s work of challenging communism.
 This counterintuitive power of evil, ill-intentioned but beneficial, represents the dialectical truth at the heart of Marxism and other progressive ideologies, traduced in practice by all communist regimes, because they seek to extirpate anything bad or impure.
 But only through badness and impurity can goodness grow, in human society as in nature.
-To exterminate the bad or impure is to remove possibilities for growth; and I suspect that Franzen, who follows Dostoevsky in writing with a deliberate lack of grace or lyricism, would likewise condemn Nabokovian aestheticism for being similarly caught up in juvenile delusions about purity and cleanliness.
+To exterminate the bad or impure is to remove possibilities for growth; and I suspect that Franzen, who follows Dostoevsky in writing with a deliberate lack of grace or lyricism, would likewise condemn Nabokovian aestheticism for being similarly caught up in juvenile delusions about cleanliness, about purity.

 Wolf’s theory, much-discussed in the reviews of Purity, that the Internet picks up where communism left off strikes me as almost self-evidently true; Jaron Lanier made a similar case years ago, even before the rise of social media, when he attacked “digital Maoism.”
 The Internet is a coercive form of sociality whose centripetal tendencies can crush those who think or write or speak differently, as Franzen’s own case indicates.
 Though the tiresome abuse directed at Franzen by the Internet’s self-appointed coolness arbiters smacks more of the suburban middle-school lunch table than of the Stasi, the principle of a collective denying the individual in all its complications and contradictions is the same.

 But a novel cannot live on ideology alone.
-Communism or anti-communism, feminism or anti-feminism—all are dangerous to the artistic imagination because they tempt it to apply pre-established schemes to the world rather than recreating it through fresh arrangements of language and image and idea.
+Communism or anti-communism, feminism or anti-feminism—all are dangerous to the artistic imagination because they tempt it to apply pre-established schemes to the world rather than recreating it through fresh arrangements of language, imagery, and ideas.
 Purity therefore needs a devil, a character who, while representing the principles to which the novel objects, also incarnates them unforgettably, producing thematic goodness out of thematic evil.
 Purity finds this devil in the character of Anabel.

 3. The Awful Truth; or, American Romance